 - Make Sure It’s Secure.
 Security is no longer a joking matter.
 Make sure your router has the security features to fit your needs (including dedicated VPN support, if necessary)

-Tips for Getting the Most Out of Your Wireless Connection:
+Tips for Getting the Most out of Your Wireless Internet (WiFi):

-- If you can, avoid using wireless all together.
-Plug your Xbox or Playstation directly in to the router whenever possible.
-Wired connections are far superior and you won’t have to deal with any of the factors like wireless speeds, concrete walls, or interference from other other wireless devices.
+Plug your Xbox or Playstation directly into the router whenever possible.
+Wired connections are far superior and you won’t have to deal with any of the factors like wireless speeds, concrete walls, or interference from other wireless devices.

 Check Your Cable Outlets

-- Upstream Power is the strength of the signal transmitted by the cable modem.
-Ideally this should be between 42dB and 50dB.
-Anything higher will cause your modem to reset, and anything lower will start causing problems with packet loss or latency
+This is the strength of the signal transmitted by the cable modem.
+Ideally, this should be between 42dB and 50dB.
+Anything higher will cause your modem to reset, and anything lower will start causing problems with packet loss or latency.

 Make sure there are no unnecessary splitters on your line, either coming directly from your cable outlet or in between the telephone pole and your cable outlet.
 These can severely degrade power to your modem which in turn will cause internet lag and a slow connection for gaming.